cloudsoft/aws-cfn-connector-for-terraform/docs/developer-guide.md

 Some features we'd like to support include:

+* Implement the "List" operation

+* Make "Read" more efficient by being able to cache outputs from the last execution (rather than need to SSH to ask about outputs on each run)

 * Getting individual outputs, e.g. using `!GetAtt TerraformExample.Outputs.custom_output1.value`.
   This project currently returns the map in `Outputs`, but CFN does not support accessing it.